on this page

 Under legislation, we have powers to recover overdue child support.
 We can do this through:

 We use these powers to collect child support for the benefit of the children.

 Please contact us before the due date if you can’t pay the overdue child support.

 Redirection of refunds to other debts

-If you pay too much child support, we may have money to repay you.
-If you also have other child support debts, we will instead redirect this money to them.
-After your child support debt’s paid, we’ll refund any money left over to you.
+If you pay too much child support, you may be owed money.
+But if you have existing child support debts, we’ll use this money to pay them first.
+After your child support debt is paid, we’ll refund any money left over to you.